open/close all folders

 - Foil: To Asakim - both scheme to manipulate the Sphere Reactors, and while Advent and the Asclepius are colored white and a Knight in Shining Armor, Asakim and the Shurouga are predominantly black and Obviously Evil; the Shurouga has clear avian imagery, the Ascelpus references snakes.
 Throughout the Z saga, Asakim hardly hides his evil nature and Advent begins as an ally to Z-BLUE, repeatedly saves the day, and pulls a Heroic Sacrifice to get Hibiki to acquire the Sphere of the Quarreling Twins.
 Advent turns out to be the Big Bad of the saga with all his earlier deeds a lie, but Asakim ultimately garners sympathy points despite his alignment and winds up being instrumental in Advent's defeat.

 - Graceful Loser: Advent takes his defeat against Z-BLUE surprisingly well.
 After calling them damn bastards for doing this to him.

 - Mistreatment-Induced Betrayal: Advent was exiled by the other Angels in a previous cycle after the Supreme God destroyed itself; the Helios became a "gift of mercy" by Doctrine.
 When they needed the Helios back to revive the Supreme God, the Angels welcomed his return.
 Unfortunately for them, Advent plans on reviving the Supreme God with himself in control.

 - I Need You Stronger: The reason he murdered Hibiki's family.

-- To make it's more detail, he is the one that brainwashed Hibiki's mother to kill Hibiki.
+- To make it more detailed, he is the one that brainwashed Hibiki's mother to kill Hibiki.
 Due to motherly love she briefly broke free of the spell much to his surprise, She then killed herself (in front of Hibiki) because she was afraid to harm her child.
 This is what made Advent interested in Hibiki.

 - Never My Fault: He seems to think that Z-BLUE betrayed HIM despite the fact that he attacked them for asking him questions.